#SWHRtalksHPV Video Series

 How can I have productive conversations about the HPV vaccine?

-To learn more, download #SWHRtalksHPV Questions & Answers for an overview of all the questions and answers in the series.
+To learn more, download the #SWHRtalksHPV Questions & Answers fact sheet for an overview of all the questions and answers in the video series.

 • Robert A. Bednarczyk, PhD, Associate Professor, Emory University Rollins School of Public Health